tmhglnd/collaborative-coding-practices/README.md

 # 📟 Setup

 First we setup the collaborative coding environment.
-The editor you choose in the future can depend on personal preference and the language you like to code with, but for this workshop we use [**Flok**](#flok).
-Flok allows for using Foxdot, Mercury, Sardine, Strudel, SuperCollider and Tidal.
+The editor you choose in the future can depend on personal preferences and the language you like to code with too, but for this workshop we use [**Flok**](#flok).
+Flok allows for using the languages Foxdot, Mercury, Sardine, Strudel, SuperCollider and Tidal.

 1. Go to [https://flok.cc](https://flok.cc)
 2. Choose a username
 3. Share the url with your collaborator
 4. In the top-left menu choose the language you want to use
 5. If you choose `Mercury-web` or `Strudel` you are ready to go!
-5. If you use a language that is not browser based (eg. Tidal, SC, Foxdot) you have to setup the `REPL` via the terminal to connect your editors output with your interpreter and sound engine.
+5. If you use a language that is not browser based (eg. Tidal, SC, Foxdot) you have to setup the `REPL` via the terminal to connect your editors' output with your interpreter and sound engine.
 	- Click `REPLs` in the top-right corner.
 	- Copy the command and paste/run it in the terminal (you need to have `npm`/`npx` installed from [NodeJS](https://nodejs.org/en))
 	- Start your environment and check if the code is coming in through the OSC port.